yuvalmGS/gigaspaces-wiki-jekyll/xap97/scala-predicate-based-queries.markdown

 ---
 layout: post97
-title:  Scala Predicate Based Queries
+title:  Predicate Based Queries
 categories: XAP97
 parent: scala.html
 weight: 300
 ---

-{% summary  %}Predicate based `GigaSpace` query operations.{% endsummary %}
+{% summary  %}{% endsummary %}

+Support for predicate based queries on the `GigaSpace` proxy has been in added.
+This support is based on the new macros feature introduced in Scala 2.10.
+Each predicate based query is transformed during compilation into an equivalent [SQLQuery](./query-sql.html).

 {% info %}
 This feature makes use of Scala macros.
 As such, the minimum Scala version required in order to use it is 2.10
 {% endinfo %}

-# Overview

-Support for predicate based queries on the `GigaSpace` proxy has been in added.
-This support is based on the new macros feature introduced in Scala 2.10.
-Each predicate based query is transformed during compilation into an equivalent [SQLQuery](./query-sql.html).

 # Usage

 To use predicate based queries, import `import org.openspaces.scala.core.ScalaGigaSpacesImplicits._` into scope.
 Then call the `predicate` method on the `GigaSpace` instance as demonstrated:

-{% highlight java %}
+{% highlight scala %}
 /* Import GigaSpace implicits into scope */ import org.openspaces.scala.core.ScalaGigaSpacesImplicits._